KFCervantes/STAT632_ProjectEV/README.md

 * `Drive`

+    This is the drivetrains category of the electric vehicle.

 * `NumberofSeats`

     This is the number of seats in the vehicle.

 * `FastChargeSpeed`

-    This column describes whether the electric car supports fast charging or not.
+    This column describes whether the electric vehicle supports fast charging or not.

 * `PriceinGermany`